gbmhunter/MString/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.8.0.0 2014-08-22 Added overload for subscript operator, providing access to the individual chars in the string, and added associated unit tests, closes #36. v1.7.1.2 2014-08-21 Changed link in README from 'www.cladlab.com' to 'www.mbedded.ninja', closes #33. v1.7.1.1 2014-08-21 Fixed link to TravisCI image in README, closes #32.
+v1.9.0.0 2014-08-22 Added 'String::Trim()' method which can be used to trim characters from the beginning/end of the string (including whitespace, which is what it does by default). v1.8.0.0 2014-08-22 Added overload for subscript operator, providing access to the individual chars in the string, and added associated unit tests, closes #36. v1.7.1.2 2014-08-21 Changed link in README from 'www.cladlab.com' to 'www.mbedded.ninja', closes #33. v1.7.1.1 2014-08-21 Fixed link to TravisCI image in README, closes #32.